For myself and many other travelers, El Nido Palawan island was the place that put the Philippines on the world map (and

 El Nido’s exotic turquoise lagoons and jagged limestone rocks are way too unique and beautiful to miss, and the photo ops here are limitless.

-It’s rare that you’ll see this place missing from a list of the best islands in the world, and rightfully so.
-All of the island hopping tours and beaches in El Nido Palawan are top notch.
+It’s rare that you’ll see this place missing from a travel blog or a list of the best islands in the world, and rightfully so.
+All of the beaches and island hopping tours in El Nido Palawan are top notch.

-This El Nido travel blog will give you some details on getting there, things to do, where to stay, and how you can experience this paradise of the Philippines yourself!
+This El Nido travel guide will give you some details on how to get there, what to do, where to stay, best beaches of El Nido, top El Nido sunset spots, and all about how to experience this paradise of the Philippines yourself!

 El Nido is a small town and municipality located on the northern tip of Palawan island, in the Philippines.